 Tailoring Mult Lists for Particular Contests

-Users will often want to tailor one of the five available multiplier lists to a particular contest or QSO Party; for example, in WAE, non-European competitors will only want to keep track of European country multipliers.
+Users will often want to tailor one of the seven available multiplier lists to a particular contest or QSO Party; for example, in WAE, non-European competitors will only want to keep track of European country multipliers.

-As a first step in this direction, the seven check boxes across the top right of the window permit you to limit the display to a single continent.
+As a first step in this direction, the seven check boxes across the top right of the Countries multiplier window permit you to limit the display to a single continent.
 Only one can be displayed at a time, but once you leave the “All” display, you will discover that you have some flexibility in the way that the columns of multipliers are arranged, to help you make best use of your screen space.
 This varies from one type of multiplier to another – for example, the States/Sections window must be displayed as a wide rectangle to group 10 US call areas and the Canadian sections in logical order.

 Gerald, VE1DT has done considerable work on defining the other tailoring possibilities, and much of what follows is based on his efforts.